ShiroDima/CIL-Assignment-1/README.md

 > The function get_objects `s3.get_objects(Bucket=BUCKET_NAME, Key=FILE_NAME)` was then used to download each object as they were looped over and store them in the **myS3backup** folder.

 ![img.png](snapshots/Python-Snapshot.png)

+> ## Cron
+> Crontab is an execution scheduler for Unix-like systems.
+It has a very simple syntax.
+> It can be used to run certain commands or scripts at prescribed times.
+The python script was scheduled as
+> `*/30 8 * * * python3 backup.py`.
+Which means it'll run at 30 minute intervals during the 8th hour every day, month and day of the week